NetManAIOps/JumpStarter/README.md

 ## Datasets

-    [Dataset1]https://github.com/NetManAIOps/OmniAnomaly/tree/master/ServerMachineDataset collected from a large Internet company.
+[Dataset1](https://github.com/NetManAIOps/OmniAnomaly/tree/master/ServerMachineDataset) is collected from a large Internet company.

-    Dataset2 & Dataset3 collected from a top-tier global content platform B providing services for over 800 million daily active (over 1 billion cumulative) users across all of its content platforms.
+Dataset2 and Dataset3 are collected from a top-tier global content platform B providing services for over 800 million daily active (over 1 billion cumulative) users across all of its content platforms.
-    More details can be found in JumpStarter paper.

 |Dataset|# Services|# Metrics|# Training Days|# Test Days|Anomaly ratio|
 |----|----|----|----|----|----|
 |Dataset1|28|38|13|13|4.16|
 |Dataset2|30|19|20|25|5.25|
 |Dataset3|30|19|20|25|20.26|

+More details can be found in JumpStarter paper.

 ## Citing JumpStarter: